The Golden Eagle Trans-Siberian Express

 The Golden Eagle Trans-Siberian Express Hotel Train

-On 26 April 2007 HRH Prince Michael of Kent, GCVO unveiled the ‘Golden Eagle Trans-Siberian Express’, a new train that brings unprecedented luxury to the world’s greatest railway journey.
-The new 21 carriage private train, with 2 stylish restaurant cars, a welcoming bar car and 12 fully en suite sleeping cars feature state of the art amenities and standards of accommodation and catering that most rail passengers crossing Russia can only dream of.
+On 26 April 2007 HRH Prince Michael of Kent, GCVO unveiled the ‘Golden Eagle Trans-Siberian Express’, a train that brings unprecedented luxury to the world’s greatest railway journey.
+The 21 carriage private train, with 2 stylish restaurant cars, a welcoming bar car and 12 fully en suite sleeping cars feature state of the art amenities and standards of accommodation and catering that most rail passengers crossing Russia can only dream of.

 Gold Class Accommodation